So I'm leaning towards the 870 express model. I like the fact that the receiver is steel on the 870's, instead of aluminum like the Mossberg 500.

 If you are just getting a gun to shoot clays or ducks and other small waterfowl, Im not sure that you can do any better than the Ithaca Model 37 featherweight.
 Its light, reliable, and excellent construction and accuracy make it a solid setup.
 Ive shot more clays and ducks with a Model 37 20GA than all other shotguns combined.
 You can shoot it all day long without getting sore.
 And, you can carry it all day long without bitching that its too fcukin heavy, especially with a bag full of ducks and decoys.

 Both of those guns can be found in excellent shape used for $300ish and are much better guns IMO than the 870, 500, 590, 88.
 The only way to improve is to step up to semi auto.
+To view links or images in this forum your post count must be 5 or greater.
+You currently have 0 posts.

 Of course, thats all just my opinion.